BioShock: Story development

-At this point in the development, the backdrop of Rapture had been fleshed out, but they had yet to come on how to represent the drones, protectors, and harvesters from their original game idea.
-The Big Daddy concept as the protector class was developed early in the process, but the team had yet to reach a satisfying design for the drones, having used several possible designs including bugs and dogs in wheelchairs.
+The story shifted drastically during development, with the final draft "an almost complete rewrite", according to Finley.
+By the time the final script was completed and recorded, it caused bottlenecks as the team had to implement the story content alongside fixing bugs in the rush to ship the game.
+By the time the setting of Rapture had been established, the team had not yet figured out how to implement the drone-protector-harvester model from their original game idea.
+The Big Daddy as the protector was developed first, but the team could not come up with a satisfying concept for the drones, having considered designs including bugs and dogs in wheelchairs.
 The team wanted to have the player care for the drones in some way and create pathos for these characters.
-The idea of using little girls came out of brainstorming, but was controversial and shocking within the team at first, recognizing that they could easily be killed and make the game more horrific in the style of Night Trap.
-However, as Levine worked on the story, he started to incorporate the ideas of dystopian and utopian thinkers from the 20th century, including Ayn Rand, Aldous Huxley, and George Orwell, and considered their ideas "fascinating".
-He brought in the ideas of Objectivism that Rand primarily outlined in the book Atlas Shrugged, that man should be driven by selfishness and not altruism, and used this to inform the philosophy behind the city of Rapture and Andrew Ryan's work, viewing them as quite ludicrous, and primed to be applied to an antagonist, tied in with his previous observations on Rockefeller and his writings.
-This was extended to the use of the little girls as drones (now Little Sisters), particularly the question whether the player should try to save the girls or harvest the ADAM for their benefit.
+The idea of using little girls came out of brainstorming, but was controversial and shocking within the team at first, recognizing that the children could easily be killed and make the game more horrific in the style of Night Trap.
+However, as Levine worked on the story, he started to incorporate the ideas of dystopian and utopian thinkers from the 20th century, including Ayn Rand, Aldous Huxley, and George Orwell.
+Levine found the ideas of Objectivism—that man should be driven by selfishness and not altruism—ludicrous and perfect for an antagonist, using them to inform the philosophy of Rapture and Andrew Ryan, tied in with his previous observations on Rockefeller and his writings.
+This philosophy extended to the use of the little girls as drones (now Little Sisters), particularly the question whether the player should try to save the girls or harvest the ADAM for their benefit.
 2K Games expressed concern about the initial mechanic of the Little Sisters, where the player would actively prey on the Little Sister, which would have alerted a Big Daddy and set up the fight with the player.
 This approach did not sit well with Levine, and 2K Games asserted that they would not ship a game "where the player gets punished for doing the right thing".
 They altered this approach where the Little Sisters would be invulnerable until the player had dealt with their Big Daddy, though LeBreton considered this "a massive kludge" into the game's fiction.
 The idea of creating the Little Sisters and presenting the player with this choice became a critical part of the game's appeal to the broader gaming market, although it was met with criticism from some outlets.
 Levine desired only to have one ending to the game, something that would have left the fate of the characters "much more ambiguous", but publisher pressure directed them to craft multiple endings depending on the choice of harvesting Little Sisters.
 Levine also noted that "it was never my intention to do two endings for the game.
 It sort of came very late and it was something that was requested by somebody up the food chain from me."